mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/overview/index.md

 # Networking

 In order to make it possible to run multiple private Kubernetes nodes on the same private DC/OS agent, some changes to networking were required.
-The `etcd`, control-plane nodes and private Kubernetes nodes leverage [DC/OS virtual networking](/1.12/networking/SDN/) and each have their own IP address in the DC/OS cluster.
+The `etcd` members, control-plane nodes and private Kubernetes nodes leverage [DC/OS virtual networking](/1.12/networking/SDN/) and each have their own IP address in the DC/OS cluster.
 Kubernetes cluster pod networking and policy are now powered by [Calico](https://github.com/projectcalico/calico/).